THOMASELOVE/431-classes-2023/class25/README.md

 ## Announcements

 1. Today's class will be ZOOM only.
-Check your email for details.
+Check your email or Canvas for details.
 2. Grades and feedback on Lab 7 should be posted to the Course Grading Roster on our Shared Drive **by class time**.
 3. A [YouTube Playlist of Fall 2022 431 students' favorite songs](https://youtube.com/playlist?list=PL1WkTI58HjchPCLLYcV3q48LluH5z8aeN) (which includes two of my favorites) is available.
 4. Some [End of Class Logistics information](https://github.com/THOMASELOVE/431-classes-2023/blob/main/class26/README.md#end-of-class-logistics) is posted to [our Class 26 README](https://github.com/THOMASELOVE/431-classes-2023/blob/main/class26/README.md#end-of-class-logistics).